A sharp point-sphere incidence bound for $(u, s)$-Salem sets: Introduction

 In the extreme case where $s=\frac{1}{2}$, this condition simplifies to $|P| \ll q^{d-2}$.
-Note that there are many examples of $(4, \frac{1}{2})$-Salem sets, and we provide an explicit construction in Section \ref{sec:explicit-sidon}. \end{remark}

-\begin{remark} Corollary \ref{cor:unit-distances} implies that, for a $(4, s)$-Salem set $P$ in $\mathbb{F}_q^d$, if $|P|\gg q^{\frac{d+4}{4s+1}}$, then $\Delta(P)=\mathbb{F}_q$.
+Note that there are many examples of $(4, \frac{1}{2})$-Salem sets, and we provide an explicit construction in Section \ref{sec:explicit-sidon}. \end{remark} \begin{remark} Corollary \ref{cor:unit-distances} implies that, for a $(4, s)$-Salem set $P$ in $\mathbb{F}_q^d$, if $q^{\frac{d+4}{4s+1}}\ll |P| \ll q^{\frac{d}{4s}}$, then $\Delta(P)=\mathbb{F}_q$.
 So, if $s=\frac{1}{2}$, then the condition $|P|\gg q^\frac{d+4}{3}$ is sufficient.
 If we only want to cover a positive proportion of all distances, then a better exponent of $\min \big\{ \frac{d+2}{4s+1}, \frac{d+4}{8s} \big\}$ is obtained in \cite{CGKPTZ25}.
 When $s=\frac{1}{4}$, i.e. the set is arbitrary in $\mathbb{F}_q^d$, the distance problem has received much attention during the last two decades.
-The optimal condition in odd dimensions is known as $|P|\gg q^{\frac{d+1}{2}}$ in \cite{HIKR11}.
+The optimal condition in odd dimensions is known to be $|P|\gg q^{\frac{d+1}{2}}$ in \cite{HIKR11}.
 In two dimensions, the state-of-the-art exponents of this problem are $\frac{5}{4}$ and $\frac{4}{3}$, which can be found in \cite{CEHIK12, MPPRS} over prime fields and arbitrary finite fields, respectively.
-We refer the reader to a recent paper \cite{PY25} for some surprising applications of this topic in intersection patterns and expanding phenomena. \end{remark} The paper is organized as follows.
+We refer the reader to a recent paper \cite{PY25} for some surprising applications of this topic in intersection patterns and expanding phenomena. \end{remark}

+This viewpoint can also be used to prove results in additive combinatorics.
+We discuss two ways to relax the notion of a Sidon set, and prove some basic results about each.
+We also prove a sum-product application for $(u,s)$-Salem sets $A$.
+Specifically, in Theorem \ref{thm:sum-product-salem} below, we get estimates involving sumsets $A+A$ and the $d$-fold sumset of the set of squares of elements of $A.$

+The paper is organized as follows.
 In Section~\ref{section2}, we prove the main theorem, Theorem~\ref{thm1}, by applying incidence bounds.
 Section~\ref{sec:sharpness} is devoted to the construction of examples demonstrating the sharpness of the exponents appearing in Theorem~\ref{thm1}.
 In Section~\ref{sec:us-salem}, by employing the same Fourier moment method, we extend the point-hyperplane and point-sphere incidence bounds from $(4,s)$-Salem sets to $(u,s)$-Salem sets for even exponents $u=2k\ge 4$.
-Finally, Section~\ref{sec:s-sidon} discusses directions for future work.
+Finally, Section~\ref{sec:s-sidon} has the applications of the main results to additive combinatorics, as well as a brief discussion on some observations related to the extension estimates for cones from Koh, Lee, and and Pham in \cite{KLP22}.